How to organize PDF and HTML files into folders so that the interesting one(s) to read can be found when needed.

 Both the iPad and a computer indicates folders with one type of icon and files with other types of icons which adds to the ease of content overview.

-The first six numbers ( 0 to 5 ) shown in the folder names are reserved to always read this ( when included ) :
+The numbers ( 0 to 9 ) shown in the folder names are reserved to always read this ( when included ) :

 The recommended text is listed first.
 The other texts are listed in “heavy” order.

-The remaining numbers ( 6 to 9 ) and characters ( A to Y ) can be included as needed.
+The characters ( A to Y ) can be included as needed.
 Z has a special meaning.
 It is listed last and indicates that the subject includes one or more zip files that may be convenient to have here :

 This concludes the description of my preferred off-line file organization.
 The basic idea is to present the files attractively in my preferred style.
 It requires some discipline to maintain but as long as the organization can be done on a PC ( using Total Commander ) it is manageable.

 Take notice of the use of empty folders as a Content or Index Card listing giving a quick impression of the files content within a subject folder.
+Somewhat like an Index Drawer as they could be found in a Library, in old days.
 That concept can be tweaked as desired.